colton-gabertan/xcjg-honeypot/README.md

 ### Continuous `tcpdump` as a Detached Process
 <img src="https://github.com/colton-gabertan/xcjg-honeypot/blob/Index/tcpdump.gif">

 Thanks to `wireshark`, we can actually download the intercepted data.
+At this point, we can have Dionaea collect samples that it can recognize, and we'll have the traffic to export any interesting binary data that comes in as well.
 This feature is what allows us to pull any binaries or malicious traffic containing code into our malware analysis environment.
 We can hash files to cross-check samples with databases such as [VirusTotal], check to see if any antivirus scans (like malwarebytes, bitdefender, etc.) will pick up on our samples, and even get into reverse engineering live malware.

 ## HoneyPot Findings: